glacials/splits-io/docs/api.md

 To unset one of these fields (e.g. to unready the runner), simply set it to `null`.
 Make sure your JSON encoder does not filter the key out, as this is different from not passing the key at all.

-**Note**: A join token is not required if the user is already entered into the race.
-If they leave, it must be provided again to rejoin.

 | Status Codes | Success? | Description                                                                                            |
 |:-------------|:---------|:-------------------------------------------------------------------------------------------------------|